Glory-cloud-solution/Git-beginner-guide/README.md

 # Git-beginner-guide
 A beginner-friendly guide to using Git and GitHub for version control and collaboration.

-# A Beginner's Guide to Git and GitHub: Version Control & Collaboration Made Easy
+A Beginner's Guide to Git and GitHub: Version Control & Collaboration Made Easy

-**By Glory Ugochukwu**

 ---